TheAwiteb/solwalrs/README.md

 Usage: solwalrs [OPTIONS] [COMMAND]

 Commands:
-  keypair  Commands for managing a keypair [aliases: kp] new      Generate a new keypair [aliases: n] list     List all keypairs [aliases: ls] import   Import new keypair by private key or secret key (input prompt) [aliases: i] help     Print this message or the help of the given subcommand(s)
+  keypair      Commands for managing a keypair [aliases: kp] new          Generate a new keypair [aliases: n] list         List all keypairs [aliases: ls] import       Import new keypair by private key or secret key (input prompt) [aliases: i] completions  Generate shell completions [aliases: cp] help         Print this message or the help of the given subcommand(s)

 Options:
       --app-file <APP_FILE>  The path to the app file